 Now let us assume that a subscriber in List One clicks a link in the second Autoresponse they received.
 At that point they were automatically Moved from List One to List Two.
-As a result they will not receive any more of the 6 Autoresponses configured to go out to subscribers in List Two (so only received the first 2) but now starts to receive the Autoresponses configured to go out to the subscribers in List Two.
+As a result they will not receive any more of the 6 Autoresponses configured to go out to subscribers in List One (so only received the first 2) but now starts to receive the Autoresponses configured to go out to the subscribers in List Two.

 That concept can be repeated through as many Lists as you choose, creating a funnel with as many levels as you require.

 A further level of sophistication is available.
 One can have more than one link in the Autoresponses, each identifying a different choice if clicked by the subscriber recipient.
-Clicking either link can be seperately identified and used to Move the subscriber to one of two different Lists, each being specific to the choice made by the subscriber, so future communications are defined by link was clicked indicating the subscribers choice.
+Clicking either link can be seperately identified and used to Move the subscriber to one of two different Lists, each being specific to the choice made by the subscriber, so future communications are defined by which link was clicked indicating the subscribers choice.